 What to do Before an Earthquake

-One of the most notable reasons for this result was the building and housing construction codes enacted after 1981, and progressively improved further in response to The Great Hanshin Earthquake which devastated the Kobe area in 1995, taking the lives of 6,434 people.
-The horror wrought by Japan’s experiences in Kobe put new energy towards improve building codes and procedures.
+One of the most notable reasons for this result was the building and housing construction codes enacted after 1981 and progressively improved further in response to The Great Hanshin Earthquake which devastated the Kobe area in 1995, taking the lives of 6,434 people.
+The horror wrought by Japan’s experiences in Kobe put new energy toward improving building codes and procedures.
 All of which were fairly effective, significantly lessening the effects of the Tohoku quake.

 It is important to be prepared in case of a natural disaster because if the worst happens it could be days before services are restored, and ensuring access to food, clean water, and sanitation will make the wait far more comfortable for you and your family.

 First, you should choose a home that conforms to the most recent building standards available.
 Building standards in Japan were overhauled in 1981, 2000, and 2006.
 The most sweeping of these changes were those enacted in 1981, and buildings that conform to them are called “shin-taishin buildings.”

 As of 1981, kyu-taishin buildings are no longer permissible to build, but they are still available to rent.
 You can still find kyu-taishin apartments all over Japan, and while the real estate agent is required to warn you that it does not meet standards, you can choose to live in one anyway.
 We do not recommend them to our clients, but if you are willing to sacrifice safety for a larger or cheaper apartment this is one way to do it.

 During the 1995 Hanshin (Kobe) Earthquake only 0.3% of buildings built to post-1981 shin-taishin standards suffered serious damage.
 Compare that to 8.4% of pre-1981, kyu-taishin buildings that suffered serious damage or collapsed.
 They are not utterly unsafe; many people in Japan live in them, but they are significantly less safe than other alternatives.